Premium Intraocular Lenses (IOLs) in Central and Northern Palm Beach County, FL

 The board certified ophthalmologists at Visual Health understand that there is no one-size-fits-all solution to cataracts.
 This is why we offer an array of premium IOLs to fit the specific needs of our patients.
 Each premium IOL has its own sets of benefits and limitations.
 The best IOL for you will depend on your unique case.
 Our team is fully equipped with the knowledge and training to help you determine which IOL is best for your personal visual needs, goals and lifestyle.

 Premium aspheric IOLs are designed to closely match the shape and optical quality of the eye’s natural lens.
 Because of this, they provide much sharper vision than traditional IOLs that have a spherical optical design.
 Aspheric IOLs are particularly effective at improving vision in low light conditions and for individuals with large pupils.
+The lenses we use are the only FDA lenses designated as high definition night vision lenses.

 Toric IOLs correct astigmatism and vision loss caused by cataracts.
 These IOLs are designed with different powers in different meridians of the lens as well as alignment markings on the peripheral part of the lens to allow the surgeon to adjust the orientation of the lens when inserted into the eye, for optimal astigmatism correction.

 Accommodating IOLs are flexible lenses that have supporting hinges to allow the lens to move with the eye muscles as they flex and contract to focus on near and distant objects.
-These premium IOLs can greatly reduce a patient’s dependency on reading glasses after cataract surgery while providing clear distance vision.
+These premium IOLs can reduce a patient’s dependency on reading glasses after cataract surgery while providing clear distance vision.

 Learn More about IOLs